openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 ```

 A generic implementation base class may also inherit from other generic base classes.
 This is useful for “specializing” a generic
-implementation for a certain range of sub-use cases (e.g. by OS type).
+implementation for a certain sub-range of use cases (e.g. for a particular OS type).

 ```cpp
 /** Generic base class for use in implementing PlatformManager features